 When we thank God for the circumstances that seem to sap our emotional energy, God’s power and presence are revealed, giving us perspective, peace, joy and freedom.
 And this freedom we receive in and through Christ is outrageous.
 It’s extravagant, it’s radical – and it’s ours.

-God went to immeasurable lengths to secure this freedom for us.
-Let’s not squander it.
-Here we go, 2021!
+God went to immeasurable lengths to secure freedom for us.
+We have much to praise Him for.
+Let’s remember this well beyond 2021!

 - Jane Mueller, Principal